Careers as a TV Meteorologist

 Before the show starts, the meteorologist must apply make-up.
 Just like in the movies, bright lights can cause shiny spots or deep shadows on people's faces.
 To correct this problem, make-up is used, even by the men.
 Some television stations have a make-up artist for the on-air talent.
 TV stations with a smaller budget require the on-air people to do their own make-up.
 The process can take anywhere from a few minutes to about an hour depending if the on-air person's hair is done.

 If there is any additional time before the weathercast starts, the meteorologist may research events occurring in town.
 This allows him or her to be able to cover topics that the viewers are interested in.
 Parades, concerts, ball games, lake forecasts, marine forecasts, ski forecasts, fishing forecasts are all examples of events and subjects that the meteorologist studies for his viewer to give a well rounded weathercast.
 Even though it is not directly related, the meteorologist should also be aware of any celestial objects of interest such as a lunar eclipse, solar eclipse, visible comets, or meteor showers.
-The public relates this to weather since it is viewed in the sky.
+The public relates astronomy to weather since it is viewed in the sky.

 As the newscast starts, the weathercaster may be on the set with the news team.
 He may be in the weather office if a breaking weather story is occurring.
-During the average weathercast, the meteorologist may be on the air for about three minutes.
+During the average weathercast, the meteorologist may be on the air for about two to three minutes.
 They may have several "mini-weather updates" or teases that last from a few seconds to a half a minute.
-It will vary depending on what the news director wants to do with the newscast.
+It will vary depending on what the news producer wants to do with the newscast.
 In severe weather situations, the meteorologist may be on for much longer stretches of time and work many hours.

 News directors now want their meteorologists to be social media super stars.
 This includes updating the public concerning warnings and other meteorological points of interest.
 This is achieved by using Facebook, Twitter, Linkedin, Google+, Youtube and other media.
 It is also likely that the meteorologist will need to tape a weathercast between shows to be used on the station's website.
 This allows for a greater connection between the station's viewers and weather team.
 This is a good strategy to increase viewership for the station but can be very taxing to the meteorologist especially on busy weather days.
-If a TV station does not have closed caption software, the meteorologists types their forecasts into a closed caption system.
+If a TV station does not have closed caption software, the meteorologists type their forecasts into a closed caption system.
 This is done to help with the hearing impared audience.

 Salaries can vary by the market (town) size, amount of experience, their popularity with the public, ownership of the particular television station, and many other reasons.
 Generally speaking, the higher the market, the higher the salary that one would be paid.
 The reason for this is because larger markets can make higher ad revenues.
 There are over 200 markets in the U.S. with cites like New York, Los Angeles, Chicago and Philadelphia being near the top.
 Working in a small market may mean living in a town that you have never heard of before.